What's the typical turnaround time for an agreement to be approved?

 When I select an agreement, why does the status say "Under Construction"?

-The agreement is currently not available for completion within the CollaborateMD application because its being revised by Change Healthcare.
-Once Change Healthcare completes the agreement it will be available within CMD
+The agreement is currently not available for completion within the CMD application because it's being revised by ePS.
+Once ePS completes the agreement it will be available within CMD

 Why am I unable to locate the agreement for my payer?